William Day

 • Greensill Bank v Zurich & Ors (Commercial Court, ongoing) – acting for Liberty Steel in a $400m credit insurance coverage dispute arising out of the collapse of Greensill Bank.

-• Kaleidoscope & Ors v AIG (Commercial Court, ongoing) acting in group action for policyholders seeking to recover Covid-19 business interruption losses under ‘bomb hoax, bomb scare’ wording.
+• Kaleidoscope & Ors v AIG (Commercial Court, settled) acting in group action for policyholders seeking to recover Covid-19 business interruption losses under ‘bomb hoax, bomb scare’ wording.

 Experience includes:

-• Hopcraft v Close Brothers (Court of Appeal, ongoing) – acting for Close Brothers in expedited test case on fiduciary duties owed by credit brokers.
-Appeal heard in July 2024.
+• Hopcraft v Close Brothers [2024] EWCA Civ 1282 – acting for Close Brothers in expedited test case on fiduciary duties owed by credit brokers in motor finance sector.

 • NMC Healthcare v Dubai Islamic Bank [2023] ADGMCFI 0017 and [2023] ADGMCFI 0020 – acting for Dubai Islamic Bank in a $400m Islamic financing dispute in the Abu Dhabi Global Markets Court arising from the NMC Healthcare fraud.